ilkogarcia/igp-btc-fsd-proy4-shinyteeth-frontend/README.md

 - [Redux Toolkit](https://developer.mozilla.org/en-US/docs/Web/CSS): toolset for efficient Redux development.

 _Additionaly we use [Cloudinary](https://cloudinary.com/) API to store, transform, optimize, and deliver all media assets._

 ---
+## Best practices

+I have tried to follow this best practices when coding:

+- Using functional components and hooks instead of classes.
+Use functional components and hooks more often as they result in more concise and readable code compared to classes
+- Avoid using state (if possible).
+Avoid using state as much as possible since the more state you use, the more data you have to keep track of across your app.
+- Use component-centric folder structure.
+Organize files related to the same component in one folder.
+- Avoid using indexes as key props.
+Use a unique value as the index to ensure that the identity of the list item is maintained.
+- Opt for fragments instead of divs where possible.
+Using <div> increases the DOM size.
+- Follow naming conventions.
+Use camelCase for functions declared inside React components like handleInput() or showElement().
+- Avoid repetitive code.
+Break down the project into small components I can reuse across the application.
+- Use object destructuring for props.
+Instead of passing the props object, use object destructuring to pass the prop name.
+This discards the need to refer to the props object each time you need to use it.
+- Dynamically render arrays using map.

+_I have pending to include the [Jest](https://jestjs.io/) testing frameworks in this project and write tests for each react component as it reduces the possibility of errors._

+---
 ## Feedback and support